datanav/docs/technical/shopify-superoffice.rst

      - "float"

-Shopify Product to Superoffice Product
+Shopify Product to SuperOffice Product
 --------------------------------------
-Before any synchronization can take place, a link between a Shopify Product and a Superoffice Product must be established.
+Before any synchronization can take place, a link between a Shopify Product and a SuperOffice Product must be established.

-A new Superoffice Product will be created from a Shopify Product if it is connected to a Shopify Order that is synchronized into Superoffice.
+A new SuperOffice Product will be created from a Shopify Product if it is connected to a Shopify Order that is synchronized into SuperOffice.

-Once a link between a Shopify Product and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Product and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Product and a Superoffice Product:
+The following properties are synchronized between a Shopify Product and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - Shopify Product Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type

 Shopify Customer to Superoffice Person